 8. Prepare yourself for the long haul.

 You cannot rush major gift solicitations.
 Sure, you might occasionally encounter a prospect who is okay with jumping right into the gift without asking questions, but those situations will be few and far between.
+For example, a major donor may give to your annual fund one year and then give to it again a few years later.

 Instead, enter into each cultivation process with the knowledge that you’re in it for the long haul.
 Even after you secure the gift, if you want to keep that donor returning and incrementally upping their gift size, your stewardship will have to be just as meticulous as your cultivation and solicitation.